 In the Heart of the Beast Puppet Library

-Heart of the Beast is working towards installing the twin cities first Puppet and Mask Lending Library at our very own Avalon Theater.
+Heart of the Beast has installed the Twin Cities' first Puppet and Mask Lending Library at our very own Avalon Theater.

-The lending library will be a collection of puppets and masks on display, many of which will be available for check out like a book from a library, at no cost to the public.
-These puppets and masks can be utilized for protests, community events, school plays, personal celebrations and more.
+The lending library is a collection of puppets and masks on display, many of which are available for check out—just like a book from a library, at no cost to the public.
+These puppets and masks can be utilized for community events, activism, school plays, personal celebrations, civic events, and more.
 During library hours, the public can come for a visit or check out a puppet.

-- Some of our puppets in the library will require puppeteers and/or transportation.
+• Some of our puppets in the library will require puppeteers and/or transportation.
 For these puppets there will be a fee attached to pay our contracted puppeteers for their time transporting and performing at your event.
 When you visit the library we will indicate which puppets and masks require puppeteers.
-Coming soon, an electronic catalog.

-- Hiring puppeteers will cost $75 an hour, transportation rental is $150.
+• Hiring puppeteers starts $75 an hour, with transportation rental starting at a flat fee of $150.
 Costs may go up based on project requirements.

 Image Description: A square with the HOBT hand logo that reads "In the Heart of the Beast Puppet Library" framed in purple.